js044/nenrikido/content/code/_index.md

 {{< card-mll title="#Code Guide" >}}

-This is a repository of pre-made layouts and code snippets that are free for you to use (non-commercially).
-Check individual posts for details.
+This is a list of pre-made layouts and code snippets that are free for you to use.
+Check individual posts for details on how to use them.
+There's also a Github repository listing them [here](https://github.com/js044/freebies/tree/main).
 A few notes:

+- All themes are licensed under the [MIT License](https://github.com/js044/freebies/blob/main/LICENSE), which means they're free for you to use however you want.
+The only stipulation is that you retain attribution to me, which can be as simple as leaving credit in the HTML/CSS comments (hidden from public view.)
 - Page themes are platform agnostic layouts and can be used anywhere that supports (modern) HTML/CSS.
 They use CSS variables to manage user settings so you can swap out colors, images, fonts, etc. These variables are located in the :root element.
 If you'd like to know more about CSS variables, you can read [this guide](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 - Page themes are meant to look identical to previews out-of-the-box, so they come shipped with web URL images rather than local links.
 I encourage you to link your content locally.
-- Page themes are stored in one messy file for ease of use, but it's not best practice.
-If you plan to use any themes across multiple pages, please separate the CSS and JS into their own files.
+- Page themes are stored in one messy file so you can easily drop it in and test it out, but this is **not** best practice.
+If you plan to use any themes across multiple pages, I strongly recommend separating the CSS and JS into their own files.
 - Themes are tested on Mozilla and Chrome on a variety of displays, but there's no way I'll catch all bugs.
 If anything is weird, let me know.
 - For instructions on installing a Tumblr theme, you can read their [official documentation](https://help.tumblr.com/hc/en-us/articles/230775027-Customizing-Your-Theme#h_01GWSSBWHMQT08V15J7ZJTMDJX).
-- Attribution is nice, but not required.

 Feel free to email me ([nenrikido@pm.me](mailto:nenrikido@pm.me)) with any questions/comments or leave a comment here.
 {{< comments >}}